Why Elephant Riding Is Cruel (+ Ethical Alternatives)

 How do I know the elephant tourism I’m seeing really is ethical?

 Sadly, many elephant camps have seen the success of elephant sanctuaries and have jumped on the bandwagon without actually enforcing these ethics.
 I’ve heard many stories from fellow travellers where they’ve paid for a visit to an “elephant sanctuary” only to find that they are in chains and definitely aren’t treated well at all.
-Don’t be fooled by companies who use words like “sanctuary,” “rescue” or “ethical” in their name — the name doesn’t always mean anything in this industry.
+Don’t be fooled by companies that use words like “sanctuary,” “rescue,” or “ethical” in their name.
+The name doesn’t always mean anything in this industry.

 You can visit World Animal Protection to check for reputable elephant venues across Asia which have been verified as ethical.
 These places restrict contact with elephants, encouraging you to observe rather than touch them.
 You’ll likely learn lots about the elephants and how they’re cared for, as well as have the opportunity to help prepare their food.